maxplayz2746/Mods-i-have/README.md

 Once you download it MAKE SURE TO EXTRACT IT!

-put mods in first then put the Qusmetics files ex.(.Whacker, .Cyoob and .box) in after you sync to beatsaber AND BOOT IT UP AND CLOSE IT
+put .qmod in first then put the Qusmetics files ex.(.Whacker, .Cyoob and .box) in after you sync to beatsaber AND BOOT IT UP AND CLOSE IT

 I spent 4 minutes making this (;